OmniResponse: Online Multimodal Conversational Response Generation in Dyadic Interactions: Conclusion and Discussion

-We have presented OmniResponse, an online multimodal generation model that produces online verbal and non-verbal listener responses to the multimodal behaviors of a speaker.
+We have presented OmniResponse, an online multimodal generation model that produces verbal and nonverbal listener responses to a speaker’s multimodal behaviors.
 OmniResponse integrates techniques for processing multimodal inputs, synchronizing across modalities, and aligning responses with the speaker’s content.
 To enable evaluation of this task, Online Multimodal Conversational Response Generation in Dyadic Interactions, we introduce ResponseNet, a dataset containing parallel recordings of speaker and listener streams.
 Our model and dataset lay the foundation for future research in this emerging field.
-Experimental results demonstrate that OmniResponse significantly increases speech semantic content, audio-visual synchronization, audio, and visual quality.
+Experimental results demonstrate that OmniResponse significantly increases speech semantic content, audio-visual synchronisation, audio and visual quality.

+\textbf{Limitations.} While our approach performed well on the evaluated datasets, the remaining challenges include the proposed approach (e.g., its results) may largely depend on the quality and diversity of training data, replying on accurate speaker–listener segmentation and can be negatively affected in noisy or overlapping conversations.
+Additionally, generating well-aligned multi-modal responses remains difficult in fast-changing or emotionally rich interactions, while our paper lacks fairness analysis.
+Future work will focus on improving these aspects.

+\textbf{Risks and Potential Misuse.} This system is developed for multi-modal conversational AI, but certain risks should be acknowledged.
+For instance, realistic synthetic contents could be misused~\cite{salman2023raising} for impersonation or misleading information.
+During real-time human-user interactions, users may also develop misunderstandings or excessive reliance on the system without proper contents control.
+To avoid these risks, we recommend clear labeling of the generated contents, appropriate usage monitoring, and the inclusion of protective measures~\cite{gan2025silence, xue2023toward} (e.g., Deepfake Detection~\cite{pei2024deepfake, khan2025unmasking}) against potential misuse.

 \textbf{Acknowledgments.} This work is supported by the KAUST Center of Excellence for Generative AI under award number 5940.
 The computational resources are provided by IBEX, which is managed by the KAUST Supercomputing Core Laboratory.